box/box-developer-changelog/content/2022/05-18-new-endpoints-for-user-avatar.md

 The User Avatar API now supports adding, updating, and deleting user avatars.

 To create or update a user avatar, call the [`POST /user-avatar`][2] endpoint.
-Remeber to include the path to the file you want to upload.
+Remember to include the path to the file you want to upload.

 ```sh
 curl -i -X POST -L https://api.box.net/2.0/users/userID/avatar --H 'Authorization: Bearer {token}'--form 'pic=@"path/to/file/file.jpeg"'